 - 1/2-3/4 tsp salt

-White, red or tri-colour quinoa works.
+- Color of quinoa: White, red or tri-color quinoa works.
 Red quinoa is more hearty and chewy.

-I cook my own black beans from dried in Instant Pot.
+- Black beans: I cook my own Instant Pot black beans from dried.
 They contain no salt.
-So if you use low sodium or regular canned black beans, add salt to taste.
+So if you use low sodium or regular canned black beans, you may need to use less salt.